 Price Range: $–$$

-All of their products are vegan and cruelty-free with Leaping Bunny and PETA certifications, and over 75% of their ingredients are certified organic.
-95% of their packaging materials is reusable, recyclable, or compostable.
+Canadian Elate Cosmetics’ products are vegan and cruelty-free with Leaping Bunny and PETA certifications, and over 75% of their ingredients are certified organic.
+95% of their packaging materials are reusable, recyclable, or compostable.
 Materials include bagasse (a byproduct of sugarcane production), aluminum, glass vials, FSC-certified wood, and bamboo.
-You can recycle packaging at home or by returning your empties to the brand.

-Plus, the Certified B Corp donates 2% of its annual profits to charity—1% to environmental nonprofits and 1% to social nonprofits.
+All products are free from gluten and nano-sized particles.
+They do use some RSPO-certified palm oil derivatives and mica is sourced from Responsible Mica Initiative members.
+The Certified B Corp donates 2% of its annual profits to charity—1% to environmental nonprofits and 1% to social nonprofits.

 Eco Minerals